The Real Estate Doomsday Map

 It's a story we heard all too often following the 2008 housing crisis.

-Unfortunately, despite what you're hearing from the mainstream media about today – how it's booming and can only go up from here –it's a story we're going to start hearing again and again in the coming years.
+Unfortunately, despite what you're hearing from the mainstream about real estate today – how it's booming and can only go up from here –it's a story we're going to start hearing again and again in the coming years.

 Some people have benefited from the record breaking bull market and housing recovery.
 But it's been mostly the richest Americans who own most of the financial assets.